 Sound processing in the mammalian ear happens in what can be viewed as a series of band-pass filters (Patterson, 1974), and the bandwidth of the filters increases with the frequency of the sound to be processed.
-One-third-octave band filters are good approximations for the proposed auditory filters of many mammals at higher frequencies (120 kHz, Lemonds et al., 2011), and may also be a valid assumption for fish with swim bladder such as herring and cod (Fay, 1988) if no other information is available.
+One-third-octave band filters are good approximations for the proposed auditory filters of many mammals at higher frequencies, and may also be a valid assumption for fish with swim bladder such as herring and cod (Fay, 1988) if no other information is available.
 Analysing noise using one-third octave band filters gives an idea of what these animals would experience.
 Masking of signals can occur, if there is an overlap in frequency between the signal in question and the 1/3 octave noise level.
-A decrease in detection distance can happen at ranges where the one-third octave band sound pressure level of the masking sound exceeds the critical ratio within the critical band of the signal of interest for the animal (Frisk et al., 2003).
-Masking is a naturally occurring phenomenon in the environment.
-However in areas with human activities, detection ranges for important signals may be further reduced due to anthropogenic noise levels.
+A decrease in detection distance for important signals can happen at ranges where the one-third octave band sound pressure level of the masking sound exceeds the critical ratio within the critical band of the signal of interest for the animal (Frisk et al., 2003).

 Porpoises rely heavily on acoustic signals for all aspects of foraging and navigation, and acoustic signals are crucial during e.g. sexual displays and in communication between the mother and the calf (Clausen et al., 2010).
-Though there is very little overlap in frequency between the main frequencies of known noise sources (see section 1.2) and echolocation and communication clicks, there may still be enough energy at the higher frequencies (Hermansen et al., 2014) to potentially change click production in harbour porpoises in some situations (Sarnocińska, 2016).
+Though there is very little overlap in frequency between the main frequencies of known noise sources (see above) and echolocation and communication clicks, there may still be enough energy at the higher frequencies (Hermansen et al., 2014) to potentially change click production in harbour porpoises in some situations (Sarnocińska, 2016).
 The role of passive listening in harbour porpoises is not yet understood, but masking of naturally occurring sounds could potentially be an issue for harbour porpoises when navigating as well.

-Underwater signals are particularly important in courtship and mating behaviour in seals and cod and for school coherence in herring (Van Parijs, et al., 2003a and b, Van Parijs, 2003, Rowe and Hutchings, 2004, Wilson et al., 2004).
-Masking of underwater sounds used by male seals during mating season, and by cod during spawning season has the potential to negatively affect the reproductive success of individual animals, and this could in turn affect recruitment to the next generation.
-Since many fish species migrate over considerable distances and may rely on acoustic cues from the surrounding environment (Van Opzeeland and Slabbekoorn, 2012) increased noise levels could potentially also affect fish ability to find vital areas such as spawning grounds.
+Underwater signals are particularly important in courtship and mating behaviour in seals and cod and for school coherence in herring (van Parijs, 2003a, b and c, Rowe and Hutchings, 2004, Wilson et al., 2004).
+Masking of any of these signals could have consequences for the reproductive success of the animal, and this could in turn affect recruitment to the next generation.
+Since many fish species migrate over considerable distances and may rely on acoustic cues from the surrounding environment (van Opzeeland and Slabbekoorn, 2012) increased noise levels could potentially also affect fish ability to find vital areas such as spawning grounds.

-Compensation mechanisms to overcome masking of communication signals have been described in several marine mammal species either increasing the amplitude of their signal or shifting the frequency of the signal (Lombard effect; Holt et al., 2009, Parks et al. 2011).
+Compensation mechanisms to overcome masking of communication signals have been described in several marine mammal species either increasing the amplitude of their signal (Lombard effect) or shifting the frequency of the signal (Holt et al., 2009, Parks et al. 2011).
 Masking can also be overcome by increasing the call duration or call rate making it more probable that a signal is detected or by waiting for the noise to cease (Brumm and Slabbekoorn, 2005).
 Increased call duration has been documented in killer whales (Foote et al., 2004).
-Fluctuation in the time/frequency structure of the masking noise can result in a release from masking known as comodulation masking release, which has been demonstrated in the bottlenose dolphin (Branstetter and Finneran, 2008) and goldfish (Fay, 2011).
-These compensatory mechanisms have not been investigated in seals, but spatial release from masking due to directional hearing has been found in a sea lion (Holt and Schusterman, 2007), and one study has shown that signals composed of a number of different frequencies are more readily detectable by pinnipeds in quiet and masked conditions than predicted from the audiogram and critical ratio (Cunningham et al., 2014).
+These compensatory mechanisms have not been investigated in seals, but one study has shown that signals composed of a number of different frequencies is more readily detectable by pinnipeds than predicted from the audiogram and critical ratio (Cunningham et al., 2014).
+For animals with complex signals in terms of frequency masking could thus be experienced less than for animals with more simple communication signals.
 Increasing amplitude or shifting frequency has not been investigated in fish, but in Atlantic cod sound production is an important factor in mate selection (Rowe and Hutchings, 2004), and changing sound parameters could thus affect mating success for males, thus altering natural selection.
-Finally mere detection of the signal may not be enough for successful communication, and an excess of signal of some dB above the detection threshold may be required (Erbe et al., 2016).

-3.3.
 Behavioural changes